mathjax/MathJax/docs/source/output.rst

 NativeMML output processor, you are making a trade-off: gaining speed at the expense of quality and reliability, a decision that should not be taken lightly.
-Note, however, that a user can employ the MathJax contectual menu to select the other other renderer if he or she wishes.
+Note, however, that a user can employ the MathJax contectual menu to select the other renderer if he or she wishes.